HODIE (Roman Calendar): ante diem sextum Idus Maias.

 TODAY'S MOTTOES and PROVERBS:

 3-WORD MOTTOES: Today's 3-word motto is Veritas omnia vincit (English: Truth overcomes all things).

-VULGATE VERSES: Today's verse is Ne nos inducas in temptationem (Luke 11:4).
+VULGATE VERSES: Today's verse is Omnibus mobilibus mobilior est sapientia (Wisdom 7:24).
 For a translation, check out the polyglot Bible, in English, Hebrew, Latin and Greek, at the Sacred Texts Archive online.

 ELIZABETHAN PROVERBS: Here is today's proverb commentary, this time by Conybeare: Leonem ex unguibus aestimare: To esteme the lion by his talons.
 A proverbe signifieng to perceave by a tytle, what the whole matter meaneth, or by a piece of a thing what the whole ys, or by one token to understande what manner of man one is.

-BREVISSIMA: The distich poster for today is Lingua Docet Quid Lateat.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Non Omnibus Annis.
+Click here for a full-sized view.

 And here are today's proverbial LOLcats:

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Leaena et Sus, a story of a boastful pig and a scornful lioness (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Pulex et Abbas, a fable about a very tricky little insect and a trusting abbot (this fable has a vocabulary list).

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Aranea et Hirundo, a story about a spider who thought it could capture a bird.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Poeta et Agricola, a fable about the paradox of solitude.